 As a result, staffing of robotic engineers, scientists, information technology (IT), research and development (R&D) and manufacturing technology talent is skyrocketing.
 This results in many recruitment managers having unfilled robotics job openings.

-And this is where Strategic Search Corporation can help.
+This is why the Strategic Search Corporation recruitment team can help you.
 We specialize in recruiting qualified robot technical, engineering and scientific candidates worldwide!

-It is very important for you to have a recruiting partner like Strategic Search Corporation.
-To highlight that point, here are some predictions of where automation and robotics are likely to make waves in 2019.
+It is very important for you to have a robots recruiting partner like Strategic Search Corporation.
+To highlight that point, here are some predictions of where automation and robotics are likely to make waves in the future.

 Robots Becoming Increasingly Commonplace In Our Homes